 The focus of this chapter is on the two principal components of a QUAL-ITY ASSURANCE PROGRAM: quality control and quality assessment.
-In addition, we will give considerable attention to the use of control charts for monitoring the quality of analytical data.
+In addition, considerable attention is given to the use of control charts for routinely monitoring the quality of analytical data.